Tracey Ullman: Early life

-When she was six, Ullman's father, who had been recovering from a heart operation, died of a heart attack in front of her.
+When she was aged six, Ullman's father, who had been recovering from a heart operation, died of a heart attack in front of her.
 She was subsequently uprooted to Hackbridge, southwest London.
-Her mother could barely make ends meet without their father's income.
+Her mother struggled to make ends meet without their father's income.
 In an effort to cheer her family up, Ullman, along with her sister Patti, created and performed nightly shows on their mother's bedroom windowsill.
 After their mother remarried, the family began moving around the country, with Ullman attending numerous state schools, where she wrote and performed in school plays.

-She eventually caught the attention of a headmaster, who recommended that she attend a performing arts school.
+She eventually caught the attention of a headmaster who recommended that she attend a performing arts school.
 She won a full scholarship to the Italia Conti Academy at the age of twelve.
 At sixteen, she attended a dance audition under the impression that she was applying for summer season in Scarborough.
 The audition resulted in a contract with a German ballet company for a revival of Gigi in Berlin.
 Upon returning to England, she joined the Second Generation dance troupe, performing in London, Blackpool, and Liverpool.
 She branched out into musical theatre and was cast in numerous West End musicals including Grease, Elvis The Musical, and The Rocky Horror Show.